Ay1tsMe/minimalWebsite/tuxtower/content/blog/dactylmanuform.md

 | 2x Micro buttons | $1 |
 | Total | $101 |

 I opted to use nice!nano v2's as the micro controller for each half of the keyboard.
 With a typical wired dactyl manuform, pro micros are normally used as the controllers.
-Because a typical pro micro does not have ant y wireless capabilities, I had to use the nice!nano's.
+Because a typical pro micro does not have any wireless capabilities, I had to use the nice!nano's.
 Both micro controllers are essentially the same except the nice!nano has bluetooth support which is what I will need to allow me to connect the keyboard to my devices without a cable.

 <img alt="dactyl" width="600" src="https://picoshare.tuxtower.net/-sMfJKiqcmB" />

 All these parts along with basic electronics tools like a soldering iron, solder and flux is all you need to start building the keyboard.
 The parts are very affordable, it's just a matter of allocating a good amount of your time to build the finished product.

-## The Case
+# The Case
 ### Sanding
 Before I began to assemble the keyboard, I opted to sand and paint the case.
 This is a totally optional step.
 You can just print the case and start assembling but I wanted to remove the layer lines from the print and get a nice smooth surface.